mikalai-hryb/notes/terraform.md

 ### Does terraform reject a resource replacement/removal with `lifecycle.prevent_destroy` if resource is needed to be replaced/destroed?

 Yes, terraform will provide a plan and throw the `Instance cannot be destroyed` error

+### Does TF support unsigned providers?

+No, Terraform does NOT support fetching and using unsigned binaries.

+### What are provider signature types?

+* Signed by HashiCorp - are built, signed, and supported by HashiCorp.
+* Signed by Trusted Partners - are built, signed, and supported by a third party.
+HashiCorp has verified the ownership
+* Self-signed are built, signed, and supported by a third party.
+HashiCorp does not provide a verification

+### How to get information about the provider requirements?

+The `terraform providers` command shows information about the provider requirements of the configuration in the current working directory, as an aid to understanding where each requirement was detected from.

+### How to get information about the current installed providers?

+The `terraform version` displays the current version of Terraform and all installed plugins.

+### What is a speculative plan?

+Speculative plans are plan-only runs: they show a set of possible changes (and check them against Sentinel policies)

+* you cannot apply those changes
+* they can begin at any time without waiting for other runs, since they don't affect real infrastructure
+* do not appear in a workspace's list of runs
+* viewing them requires a direct link, which is provided when the plan is initiated

+### What is the config-driven import?

+Config-driven import is a new declarative workflow to add existing resources into Terraform state and solves the limitations of the existing import command.

+`terraform import` limitations

+* Resources are imported one at a time
+  * You can define multiple `import` blocks
+* State is immediately modified, with no opportunity to preview the results
+  * Config-driven import is a plannable operation, not a state operation.
+Import operations can be executed in bulk and are now part of the standard plan and apply cycle
+* The matching resource code has to be manually written
+  * You can use `terraform plan -generate-config-out=generated_resources.tf` to automatically create the matching resource blocks